ATC Colombia: History

-By 1999, the problems of noise levels in the Douglas DC-8 turbines began, ATC sought to convert the engines to Stage 3 or replace the flight equipment.
-Fine Air company managed to convert the turbines of its Douglas DC-8 to Stage 3, in the workshops it had in Miami.
-Meanwhile, the owners of Fine Air company (Frank and Barry Fine) bought Arrow Air and started these two joint operations.
+By 1999, as noise level problems began in their DC-8 turbines, ATC sought to convert the engines to Stage 3 or replace the flight equipment.
+Fine Air managed to convert the turbines to Stage 3, in the workshops it had in Miami.
+Meanwhile, the owners of Fine Air (Frank and Barry Fine) bought Arrow Air and started these two joint operations.
 At the same time, Arrow began leasing planes to ATC for operations in the high seasons.
 In this way, with the collaboration of ATC, Arrow was able to maintain their current permit in Colombia.

-Given the impossibility of negotiating with the Colombian Civil Aeronautics the problem of noise levels to convert the Douglas DC-8 turbines to Stage 3, Carlos Child withdrew the operating license to the airline in mid-1999, which forced the company to suspend operations definitively and went into liquidation immediately.
-The Douglas DC-8 HK-3816-X was scrapped in Miami in August 2000 and the Douglas DC-8 N507DC was returned to Fine Air company, the original owner.
-The ATC operation was replaced by Arrow Air.
-Fine Air company went bankrupt in 2002 and was sold by banks.
+Given the impossibility of negotiating with the Civil Aviation noise level problems to convert the Douglas DC-8 turbines to Stage 3, Carlos Child withdrew the operating license to the airline in mid-1999, which forced the company to suspend operations definitively and went into liquidation immediately.
+The DC-8 HK-3816-X was scrapped in Miami in March 2001 and the DC-8 N507DC was returned to Fine Air.
+ATC's operations were replaced by Arrow Air, with Fine Air going bankrupt in 2002 and sold by banks.